Welcome to the Drury Family: Information for Parents & Families

 - Drury Security officers are on duty 24/7.

 - Our campus is equipped with security call boxes plus a Springfield Police substation located in College Park.

 - A support system of professionals and student staff is here to guide your student through freshman year.
 Resident assistants are student mentors who reside in campus housing and help ensure safety and build community.

 - Residence halls have key-card access for students and an open hours system for checking in outside guests.

 - Drury ensures that your student is also taken care of physically, professionally and socially with a first-rate wellness program, on-campus career center and counseling services office.

-- Each CORE 101 class is assigned a group of upperclassmen who act as mentors during orientation and throughout the first year.
+- Each FUSE 101 class is assigned a group of upperclassmen who act as mentors during orientation and throughout the first year.

 "We're a firm believer in liberal education." - That's the hiring philosophy of Wayne Johnson, vice president of university relations for Hewlett-Packard, who says HP seeks graduates who: